What will the new government's programme mean for the legal sector?

 - Safety laws are likely to be overhauled when the second half of the report into the Grenfell Tower tragedy is published

-- The legislative response to Grenfell could mean a very busy time for housing lawyers both in upholding safety and also defending local authorities and others who face legal action for legal failings
+- The legislative response to Grenfell could mean a very busy time for housing lawyers, both in upholding safety and also defending local authorities and others who face legal action for alleged failures to uphold their statutory duties

 What will happen to criminal law and sentencing?